psshri/KodeKloudCKSchallenges/CHALLENGE 1/solution.md

 **NOTE**: Follow this guide along with the [KodeKloud's CKS Challenge Lab](https://kodekloud.com/courses/cks-challenges/ "KodeKloud CKS Challenges") for best experience.

+**NOTE**: You can find all the YAML manifest files used for this challenge in the current directory in this repo

 ## Step 1: Identify the image with zero CRITICAL Vulnerability

 List all the images present